smaller post-World War II tract homes, usually entry-level

 Amenities: There are no parks in the immediate area.
 However, Menlo Park's Tinker's Park on Valparaiso is convenient (tennis court, picnic area, playground).
 Check with the city to see if County residents can use this park.

 Shopping: A small shopping district is located at the intersection of Alameda and Avy.
-Stores include Starbucks, Round Table Pizza, Blockbusters, a post office, gas station, many dry cleaners, a tennis shop and an upscale restaurant.
+Stores include Starbucks, a post office, gas station, many dry cleaners, a tennis shop and an upscale restaurant.
 The crown jewel is a local favorite for many years, the Dutch Goose, with its bar and "casual dining".
-You may notice that this shopping district is a little light on charm, but planned tree planting and sidewalks should improve its appearance.
+You may notice that this shopping district is a little light on charm, but tree planting and sidewalks have improved its appearance.
 You're also a short drive to downtown Menlo Park and to Sharon Heights Center.

 Neighborhoods with similar ambience: An area this large and diverse is hard to pigeonhole.
 Much of the County can be compared to that other unincorporated Menlo Park neighborhood, Fair Oaks.
 For example, Linda Vista reminds me of Barney Park, also adjacent to Atherton and with Atherton overtones.
 University and Menlo Heights are similar to the rest of Fair Oaks with its lack of sidewalks, smaller lots and eclectic mix of generally modest pre- and post-war homes.
 The oldest part of University Park has that ‘20s summer cabin atmosphere redolent of Los Trancos Woods, Woodside Glens or even La Honda.
 In the past it attracted the same counter culture types including Ken Keesey’s Merry Pranksters, but for better or worse the neighborhood is slowly and grudgingly going upscale.
 Palo Alto's Barron Park and Monroe tract are also similar to the Heights neighborhoods, as are parts of Cupertino.